1. Cyclist's Weight

-The tire compound is the most important element when it comes to finding your desired tire pressure.
 The compound is the rubber mixture that makes up the actual tire.
-The 7 most common compounds are:

 While your tire is the most important part of the equation (with the rim coming in second), the third most important element is the width of your internal rim.
 All rims are measured across their internal width, eg: 23mm.

 Many tires are designed to work at their best with a certain rim width.
-For example, a 700x23C tire is designed to work at its best on a rim that’s 23mm wide.
+For example, a 700x23C tire is suitable on a rim that’s 23mm wide.

-If you try to fit it on a 21mm wide internal rim, it may seem to be a tight squeeze, but will roll just fine.
-However, you’ll experience loss of tire pressure power and an increase in rolling resistance on a wider rim.
+If you try to fit it on a 21mm wide internal rim, it may seem to be a tight squeeze but will roll just fine.
+However, you’ll experience a loss of tire pressure power and an increase in rolling resistance on a wider rim.